wp-plugins/post-index/readme.txt

 ***

-This plugin summarises all found blog posts added to a specific category and lists them alphabetically or grouped by the used subcategory.
+This plugin summarises all found blog posts added to a specific category or of a specific post type and lists them alphabetically or grouped by the used subcategory.
 Additional custom fields could be used to display links to other pages or additional information to a post.

-What comes next?

-* Additional text to a link from custom fields and an admin setting to change the link name
+Upcoming features:

+* Customisable templates for the index entries to add any additional information:
+  * additional text
+  * custom field values
+  * subcategories
 * Or any idea, you post me :)